hcarty/ocamlbrew/README.md

   Output from the build process will be directed to this file.
 This defaults to a randomly named file under `/tmp`.

 Some command line arguments are available.
-See `ocamlbrew --help` for more information.
+See `ocamlbrew -h` for more information.

 #### After installation